 By initialing these spaces, I acknowledge that I am aware of these requirements and will do my best to meet or exceed them as an Honors College student.
-I understand that Honors College students must maintain at least a 3.0 unadjusted GPA during the first year and at least a 3.2 unadjusted GPA in subsequent years to maintain good standing in the Honors College.
-I understand that Honors College students must make satisfactory progress completing Honors courses until the required 18 hours of Honors Academic credit and four hours of Honors Participation credit are completed in order to maintain good standing in the Honors College.
-I understand that it is my responsibility to meet with an Honors College Academic Advisor, as outlined on Page 12 of the Honors Handbook, for assistance with my progress through the Honors College.
+I understand that Honors College students must maintain at least a 3.2 unadjusted GPA during the first year and at least a 3.4 unadjusted GPA in subsequent years to maintain good standing in the Honors College.
+I understand that Honors College students must make satisfactory progress completing Honors courses until the required 30 hours of Honors Academic credit are completed in order to maintain good standing in the Honors College.
+I understand that it is my responsibility to meet with an Honors College Academic Advisor, as outlined on Page 10 of the Honors Handbook, for assistance with my progress through the Honors College.
 I understand that I am to submit an Honors College Plan of Study during fall semester of my first year and attempt to keep it up to date as my curriculum and course selections change in order to assist the Honors College Academic Advisors with knowledge of my progress through the Honors curriculum.
 I understand the Honors fee schedule as outlined on Page 7 of the Honors College Handbook.
 Student Name (printed) Student Signature Date